 It is important to note here that different elements actually have different responsibilities here:

-Elements that operate in transform negotiation according to Section 14.2.2 pass the RECONFIGURE event upstream.
+Elements that operate in transform negotiation according to the section called “Transform negotiation” pass the RECONFIGURE event upstream.
 Because these elements simply do a fixed transform based on the upstream caps, they need to send the event upstream so that it can select a new format.

-Elements that operate in fixed negotiation (Section 14.2.1) drop the RECONFIGURE event.
+Elements that operate in fixed negotiation (the section called “Fixed negotiation”) drop the RECONFIGURE event.
 These elements can't reconfigure and their output caps don't depend on the upstream caps so the event can be dropped.

 Elements that can be reconfigured on the source pad (source pads